terems-org/terems-org/README.md

 that is designed to serve web pages from various sources.

-WebZ Apps are JS-based web applications which UX developers will soon be able to host/serve directly from GitHub - pretty similar to what GitHub Pages allow us to do (WebZ Server also can have adapters for other storages like Dropbox etc. as well as for the local file system).
+WebZ Apps are JS-based web applications which UX developers will soon be able to host/serve directly from GitHub - for now lets just say that it's something similar to what GitHub Pages allow us to do...